 The longest floating bridge crossing a salt water tidal basin in the world is located at the north end of the Hood Canal in Washington state.
 Known by locals as the “Hood Canal Bridge”, it connects the Kitsap Peninsula with the Olympic Peninsula.
 To the south of the bridge is Naval Submarine Base Bangor, part of Naval Base Kitsap which also includes the shipyards in Bremerton (Naval Station Bremerton).
 When submarines leave their base to go on patrol they must pass through the Hood Canal Bridge.
-Residents on both sides of the bridge are used to delays caused by ships passing through the bridge and on one particular occasion gave me the opportunity to capture a rather unique image as a submarine passed through an open Hood Canal Bridge.
+Residents on both sides of the bridge are used to delays caused by ships passing through the bridge.
+On one particular occasion this gave me the opportunity to capture a rather unique image as a submarine passed through an open Hood Canal Bridge.

 Wait for it…